apache/arrow/docs/source/developers/guide/communication.rst

 It is announced on the development mailing list together with the link to join.

 .. seealso::
-  Link to subscribe to the mailing lists and find more info `can be found here <https://arrow.apache.org/community/>`_.
+  More information and links for subscribing to the mailing lists `can be found here <https://arrow.apache.org/community/>`_.

 Recommended learning resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~